We may earn money when you click on links to our partners. Advertiser Disclosure

 How much does auto repair software cost?

 Generally speaking, we found the auto repair software in our list of finalists ran from about $99 per month to about $199 per month—though there will always be exceptions.
+In a recent survey of auto shop owners that we conducted, these prices are pretty accurate, and those we spoke to paid monthly prices ranging from $154 to $220.
 Most vendors will charge you by the month rather than big, upfront purchases.
 You may also notice that the pricing tiers can be affected by how many features you need.

 Who should use auto repair software, and what are the different types?